aibobrov/subcontractor/docs/GET_STARTED.md

 2. Requesting scopes.

-Go to the your app settings -> OAuth & Permissions and select these scopes:
+Go to your app settings -> OAuth & Permissions and select these scopes:

 * `channels:read`
 * `chat:write`